spacebanana420/Kerolauncher/README.md

 ## $backup_paths
 **Add the path to a file or folder to backup**

+## $backup_destination
+**The destination to where the backups of paths go**

+If this destination is not set or does not exist, it defaults to wherever the working directory of the terminal session was

 ## $global_command
 **A custom command to launch before starting a game**